 Amee’s parents also placed high importance on education and, from a young age, nurtured her love of learning.
 Her mother had a successful career as a nurse, and her father earned a degree in aeronautical engineering.
 Political obstacles hindered her father’s career in the field, but they nevertheless drew immense value from the education offerings.
 Amee’s parents were intent on private school education for her and her sister and compromised certain comforts in life to afford the opportunity.

-The private school presented a familiar sense of isolation: Amee and her sister were just two of a handful of students of color at their institution.
-“I felt othered…I didn’t want to draw attention, but it was obvious.”
+The private school presented the familiar sense of isolation: Amee and her sister were just two of a handful of students of color at their institution.
+“I definitely felt othered…I didn’t want to draw attention to myself, but it was pretty obvious.”
 Her love of learning and steep involvement in athletics propelled her through the social challenges school presented.
 Amee’s parents didn’t pressure her with thoughts of her future, but college was the assumed path.
 She found herself surrounded by peers with predetermined careers and life plans; the decisiveness at such a young age was puzzling to her.
-“The only thing I was thinking about was the practical things like I need to get a job so that I can pay for things and be independent.
+“The only thing I was thinking about was the practical things like I need to get a job to pay for things and be independent.
 And whatever field that translates into, then that’s fine.”

-Amee landed at the University of Texas at Arlington (UTA), receiving provisional acceptance based on her first semester grades.
-Her SAT scores did not meet the University’s admissions standards.
-This caveat stung Amee, as she’d earned a 3.9 GPA in high school and simply didn’t test well.
-Integral to her identity was acting in service to humanity, and through her job as a peer counselor, she made it her mission to support the success of incoming students.
+Amee landed at the University of Texas at Arlington (UTA), where she received provisional acceptance based on her first semester grades, as her SAT scores did not meet the University’s admissions standards.
+This caveat stung for Amee, as she’d earned a 3.9 GPA in high school and simply didn’t test well.
+Integral to her identity was acting in service to other human beings, and through her job as a peer counselor, she made it her mission to support the success of incoming students.

 At UTA, Amee found a sense of home.
 The campus was far more diverse than the landscape of her upbringing, and in particular, there was a large population of West Asian students.
-“I wasn’t like the weird person out anymore… there are people here that are like me.’”
+“I wasn’t like the weird person out anymore…there’s people here that are like me.’”
 UTA even had a Bahá’í club which grew her feelings of belonging.

 Amee was broadly involved in the global efforts of her office, from microfinancing to literacy and youth development.
 This time in Amee’s life crystallized the importance of centering service in her career.
 “I get my fulfillment from helping people.
 I realize that whatever it is, it needs to have some direct hand in someone’s growth and development.”

-As confident as Amee was of what she needed, she didn’t know how it would manifest.
-Her posting at the World Centre ended in January 2012, and she returned to the States, panicking for her future.
-Most of her family relocated to Orange County, CA, where she crashed for several months.
+As certain as Amee was of what she needed, she didn’t know how it would manifest.
+Her posting at the World Centre ended in January of 2012, and she returned to the States, panicking for her future.
+Most of her family relocated to Orange Country, CA, where she crashed for several months.
 “I tell many people that are going through similar things, like that transitional phase, it’s so painful and anxiety-inducing, but it’s part of the process.”

-As she was getting restless living at home, soon enough, a close friend invited Amee to live with her in Sacramento while she assessed her next steps.
-Amee and her now-husband, a Colorado native she met in Israel, packed up and ventured north together.
+As she was getting restless living at home, soon enough, a close friend invited Amee to live with her in Sacramento while she assessed the next steps.
+Amee and her now-husband, a Colorado native who she met in Israel, packed up and ventured north together.
 Sacramento would reveal itself to be a divine destination.
-During her time abroad, Amee crossed paths with a woman from Sacramento who worked for the health insurance company VSP Vision.
+During her time abroad, Amee crossed paths with a woman from Sacramento who worked for the health insurance company VSP Vision Care.
 She thought Amee offered the type of talent VSP was looking to cultivate.

 With her advanced degree and cross-departmental experience, Amee targeted an ascent into VSP’s management level.
 She frequently made it to the final round of interviews.
 Still, her goals were suppressed time and again by the doubtful bias of the hiring managers against her current administrative title.
 With little remaining for Amee to gain at VSP, she left.

-A friend of a friend was hired at his software consulting firm, a Sacramento-based IT consulting firm.
-With this change, Amee achieved her desired job as a Business Analyst, alongside a significant raise.
+A friend of a friend was hired at his software consulting firm, Trinity Technology Group, and with this change, Amee achieved her desired job as a Business Analyst, alongside a significant raise.
 But this advancement came at an emotional cost.
 The culture was cut-throat, and as the only woman on her team, Amee was subject to ongoing discriminatory behavior.
-“I think it was always having to look over my shoulder to wonder what’s going to happen and not feeling secure there.”
-She knew within three months, she needed to plan for a departure.
+“I think it was the always having to look over my shoulder to wonder what’s going to happen and not feeling secure there.”
+She knew within three months; she needed to plan for a departure.

-VSP was her baseline as to what a robust and employee-centric culture should be.
-And she never wanted to leave, but with the lack of opportunity, she felt that was her only choice.
-She maintained contact with old VSP colleagues to stay informed on potential openings.
+VSP was her baseline as to what a strong, employee-centric culture should be.
+And she never wanted to leave, but with the lack of opportunity, felt that was her only choice.
+She remained in contact with old VSP colleagues to stay informed on potential openings.
 It took almost a year before Amee gained traction.
 In 2015, a close connection had recently been promoted to manager and was building her team – she wanted Amee on board.

 Amee returned to VSP as an Operations Analyst with her mindset locked on breaking into the leadership team once and for all.
 To occupy such a position was the opportunity to apply her educational training and meaningfully contribute to that culture of care she was so drawn to.
 A year later, she was promoted to Senior Data Analyst, and with this momentum, she made her goal known to the current leadership.
 She was already demonstrating potential in her work and received the opportunity of interim supervisor when the full-time placement went on medical leave.